whisperfish/whisperfish/README.md

 Because of a bug in `sb2`, it is currently not possible to (reliably) build Whisperfish (or any other Rust project) using more than a single thread.
 This means your compilation is going to take a while, especially the first time.
 Get yourself some coffee!

+However, subsequent compilations (i.e. only Whisperfish code has been changed) tend to build fine with modest threading.
+This seems to work rather well with `sfdk` at least.
+You can take advantage of this by defining a `taskset` macro that expands to the [taskset](https://linux.die.net/man/1/taskset) command you want to prefix `cargo build` with.
+It also removes `-j 1` single-thread parameter:

+    sfdk build -- --define "taskset 0x55"

 If you get errors (command not found or status 126) at linking stage, make sure that you are not using `~/.cargo/config` to override linkers or compilers.

 ### Voice and video calls